Viewly/token-contracts/README.md

 This document has been created to explain the Viewly smart contract in **Plain English**, so that non-developers can understand the mechanics of the Viewly Crowdsale.
 We will also use this opportunity to clarify our intentions, and explain why we made certain decisions.

-## TLDR
+## TL;DR
 There are three properties of our crowdfund model:
 1.)
 Multiple Sales (Rounds), to mimick Seed, Series A, B, C... from startup world.
 2.)
 Contract enforced release for purposes of vesting, the bounty program, influencer outreach, and rewards for community contributors.
 3.)
 Migration mechanism, to burn and claim the platform native tokens.